Wildlife Diseases, Parasites, and Infections

 Lymphoproliferative Disease Virus (LPDV)

 LPDV is a disease that affects turkeys and was not detected in the United States until 2012, though it had been seen in domestic turkeys in Great Britain.
 The disease is similar to Avian Pox and manifests as tumors to the head and feet of turkey, but it is not transmissible to humans.
+Transmission is believed to occur between birds that have had direct contact.

 Deer Diseases, Parasites, and Infections